 };

-}Notice the system prompt tells the model to only use the provided context.
+The system prompt explicitly tells the model to only use the provided context.
 This is crucial — without it, the model will happily fill gaps with its training data, which defeats the purpose of RAG.
-This is a core principle of prompt engineering: explicit constraints produce more reliable behavior.
+This is a core prompt engineering principle: explicit constraints produce more reliable behavior.

 import { chunkText } from "./chunker.js";